kubernetes/website/content/en/blog/_posts/2022-10-27-live-and-let-live-with-kluctl-and-ssa.md

 controller running outside or inside your clusters.
 Kluctl will not overwrite any fields that it lost ownership of, unless you explicitly tell it to do so.

-Achieving this would not have been possible (or at least be several magnitudes harder) without the use of Server-side apply.
+Achieving this would not have been possible (or at least several magnitudes harder) without the use of Server-side apply.
 Server-side apply allows Kluctl to detect when ownership for a field got lost, for example when another controller or operator updates that field to another value.
-Kluctl can then decide on a field-by-field basis if a force-apply is required and then retry based on these decisions.
+Kluctl can then decide on a field-by-field basis if force-applying is required before retrying based on these decisions.

 ## The days before Server-side apply